 Club presidents can obtain member ID numbers by accessing their membership roster on the Toastmasters International website's club business section.
 You can also find your member ID number on the address portion of your Toastmaster magazine.

-Kiosks will be available at the Convention to allow:Back to Top
+Kiosks will be available outside of Credentials to allow:Back to Top

 - District directors to check the status of proxies assigned to them

 - District directors to check which clubs in their districts have not designated their proxies